robert17/iotf-rtd/docs/gateways/mqtt.rst

 ----------------

-Support for device lifecycle management is optional, the device management protocol used by IoTF utilises the same MQTT connection that your gateway already uses for events and command control.
+Support for device lifecycle management is optional, the device management protocol used by IoT Platform utilises the same MQTT connection that your gateway already uses for events and command control.

 Quality of Service Levels and Clean Session